rockandska/fzf-obc/docs/user_config_setup.md

-User have the possibility to place all its personal `fzf-obc` configurations/functions in directories of its choice and split in multiple files if necessary.
+User has the possibility to place all its personal `fzf-obc` configurations/functions in directories of its choice and split in multiple files if necessary.